 Roundtable 2.0 Lever #4: Curated hot seats so that the larger group sees the 20% most interesting and challenging situations.
 Still, everybody gets a full hot seat at every meeting in smaller-group format with appropriate guidance.
 YOUR business gets full attention from some of the sharpest, on-the-grow entrepreneurs in the space.

 Roundtable 2.0 Lever #5: Individual TLC from me, the group leader.
 This year I’m including “911 coupons” (group members who need immediate advice can ask Lorena and she’ll locate me anywhere in the world, nearly always within 24 hours) and I’m providing additional mentoring time to make sure that I’m fully current with every business in the room.

 All true.
-I realized that in some sense I had not acknowledged that.
-My business model is already markedly different than it was just 18 months ago.
-I devote less and less time to “marketing stuff.”
+I devote less and less attention to “marketing stuff.”
 Because the real freedom and money is in re-inventing businesses… developing symbiotic relationships… the positioning that happens before you do advertising and publicity… in networks that build moats around your virtual castle.

 I’ve already turned down several offers of equity positions.
 I learned this selectivity from Richard Koch, who has only said “yes” to 19 deals in the last 25 years.
 Those 19 deals grew his wealth from $4 million to over $500 million.